 People Will Help You

 Yup!
 It’s true!
-As you go along, you’ll be surprised with how many people will help you (directly and indirectly) grow your blog along the way.
+As you go along, you’ll be surprised with how many people will help you (directly and indirectly) grow your blog.
 Unlike the traditional business, blogging is a totally different kind of industry.
 Bloggers thrive more by helping each other instead of tearing each other down.

 Technology allows the blogging industry to share it’s customer base.
 For example, if I own a T-shirt business, once a person buys a shirt, they might not buy another one again in a certain period of time.